kenhys/fluent-auditify/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/fluent-auditify.
+Bug reports and pull requests are welcome on GitHub at https://github.com/kenhys/fluent-auditify.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache License 2.0](https://opensource.org/license/apache-2-0).